 Instagram has taken off since it launched in October of 2010.
-As one of the most popular photo and video sharing platforms in the world, you can find anything that you’re looking for on Instagram.
+As one of the most popular photos and video-sharing platforms in the world, you can find anything that you’re looking for on Instagram.
 That also includes finding and purchasing illegal drugs through Instagram.
 How is it possible to buy illegal drugs on social media and what should you look out for?
 Most importantly, what is being done about the influx of drug dealers on social media?

 Instagram Drug Dealers: How is that Possible?